 Sustainability efforts and social commitment have a significantly greater influence on web design than they did a few years ago.
 Prominently placed photos, videos, visualizations, or simulations are just as trendy as a concrete design when used to show your company’s participation.

 The mobile trend is already having a resounding impact on web content.
 One of the most important developments in this context is the transition from clicking to scrolling.
 In principle, the scrolling website is an old friend.
-However, design concepts such as infinite scrolling or the parallax effect continue to enjoy great popularity and will, therefore, remain in trend in 2021.
+However, design concepts such as parallax or infinite scrolling continue to enjoy great popularity and will, therefore, remain in trend in 2022.

 Infinite scrolling enables website visitors to discover new content by scrolling, rather than clicking.
 When the end of a section has been reached, the next part is automatically shown.
 Social networks, like Facebook, Instagram, Reddit, and Quora, have long since employed this method to present their users with content in a continual newsfeed.
 Infinite scrolling has also been a common tool used in blogs for some time now and is sure to play a large role in the future.

 Infinite scrolling is ideal for websites with a wide range of information.
 While a blog with 100 to 200 posts can still be easily paginated, the benefits of page splitting on large web projects decreases as the amount of information increases.
 It’s unlikely for a reader to search for page 812 from a total of 5782 pages, for example.
 Infinite scrolling, on the other hand, is typically used with sophisticated algorithms that pre-filter information and present users with the most relevant blog posts first.